booklore-app/booklore-docs/docs/email-setup.md

 Now let's add Gmail as an email provider in your Booklore settings.

-:::info[Personal Configuration]
+:::info[Personal and Shared Providers]
-Your email provider configuration is personal to your account.
-Other users won't see or be able to use your email providers, and you won't see theirs.
+Your email provider configuration is personal to your account by default.
+Other users won't see or be able to use your email providers unless you're an admin and choose to share them.
+Admins can optionally share providers with all users, while non-admin users' providers remain private.
 :::

 ![Email Providers Page](/img/email/email-1.jpg)